PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 1. Note high-level information of your user

-To set the scene, add the user’s name at the top of the interview snapshot – add the job role and company name for B2B companies for extra for context.
-It’s also handy to add the date of the interview and a high-level summary what the interview was about.
-If available, add a picture of the user and the company logo, if the context is B2B.
+Don't forget to add the job role and company name if you're a B2B company – it's vital context.
+If easily available, add a picture of the user and the company logo.
 This is optional, but I find it helps trigger my memory when I revisit interviews a few weeks after the fact.

 ### 2. Add any relevant background information